 That one, of course, was the 40th President of the United States, as is explained in the articles on Ronald Reagan’s Real Legacy; Ronald Reagan’s Real Record; Ignored American History; Poverty: America’s Hidden Shame; and The American Economy.
 But here we can delve more into the psychological motivations and methodology of Reagan’s success.

-In America, because of the flawed, corrupt and divisive partisan politic system, and because of the illusion that it produces government of, by and for the people, many of the American people were deceived 30 years ago, and that deception enabled President Ronald Reagan and the Reaganites to virtually wipe out and negate the successes and needed reforms that had been brought about by the legitimate, valid protests of the 1960s against racism, against violation of civil rights, against unjust and needless war, and against suppression of dissent, free speech and free assembly.
+In America, because of the flawed, corrupt and divisive partisan politic system, and because of the illusion that it produces government of, by and for the people, many of the American people were deceived 30 years ago, and that deception enabled President Ronald Reagan and the Reaganites to virtually wipe out and negate the successes and needed reforms that had been brought about by President Franklin D. Roosevelt's New Deal, and by the legitimate, valid protests of the 1960s against racism, against violation of civil rights, against unjust and needless war, and against suppression of dissent, free speech and free assembly.

 What happened in America in the 1960s was much like what is now happening in the Mid-East (such as in Tunisia, Egypt and Libya) where the people are protesting against the abuse of power.
 Their protests have been much like the protests in America in the 1960s, which brought about a brutal reaction to try to suppress dissent and protest.
 That’s why there were brutal police riots against anti-war demonstrators in Chicago during the 1968 Democratic National Convention.
 There were brutal police riots against the Free Speech Movement in Berkeley in 1969.
 There was killing of student anti-war protestors at Kent State University in 1970.
 And there was other brutal and violent right-wing political suppression of protest and dissent, which left America deeply divided and terribly polarized.